From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Abstract

 \section{Abstract}

 This work addresses the issue of the convergence of an $N$-player game towards a limit model involving a continuum of players, as the number of agents $N$ goes to infinity.
-More precisely, we investigate the convergence of Nash equilibria to a Cournot--Nash equilibrium of the limit model.
+More precisely, we investigate the convergence of Nash equilibria to equilibria of Cournot--Nash type.
 When the cost function of the players is the first variation of some potential function, equilibria can be characterized by a stationarity condition, satisfied in particular by the minimizers of the potential.
-We demonstrate such a characterization under low regularity assumptions.
-Then we focus on the case where the players interact in a pairwise fashion; in this case we show that the original sequence of $N$-player games also admit a potential structure and prove that their corresponding potential functions converge in the sense of $\Gamma$-convergence to the potential function of the limit game.
+This characterization is shown under low regularity assumptions.
+We give a positive answer to the convergence question when players interact in a pairwise fashion; in this case we show that the original sequence of $N$-player games also admit a potential structure and prove that their corresponding potential functions converge in the sense of $\Gamma$-convergence to the potential function of the limit game.
+Aligned with the strong characterization of equilibria, we can show that any convergent sequence of Nash equilibria has a Cournot--Nash equilibrium as limit.

 \textbf{Keywords.} $\Gamma$-convergence, mean field limit, potential games, Nash equilibria, Cournot--Nash equilibria, random measures.

 \textbf{2020 Mathematics Subject Classification.} 49N80, 49J53, 91A06, 91A07, 28A33, 49K27.